Failure to Diagnose Cancer Attorneys in Seattle

 There are specific tests and screening procedures for these types of cancers.
 If you're showing certain symptoms when you visit your doctor, you should then receive proper testing.
 You should get a mammogram for signs of breast cancer, colonoscopies for colorectal cancer, and a PSA test for prostate cancer.
 Failing to order these tests or to correctly read test results can have devastating consequences for the patient and their family.

-File a Washington Medical Malpractice Claim with Our Seattle Failure to Diagnose Cancer Attorneys
+File a Washington Medical Malpractice Claim with Our Attorneys

 When there is a failure to diagnose and treat cancer in time to make a difference, it's a form of malpractice.
 Victims of malpractice can pursue compensation for their medical expenses, lost income, and pain and suffering by filing a medical malpractice claim against the at-fault medical professional or the hospital.

-If you or a loved one has suffered harm because of a failure to diagnose cancer, don't hesitate to contact a Seattle medical malpractice attorney.
+If you or a loved one has suffered harm because of a failure to diagnose cancer, don't hesitate to contact a Seattle medical malpractice attorney at Hardwick & Pendergast at (888) 228-3860 for a free consultation and a comprehensive case evaluation.